gemfire/gemfire-distributed-types/README.md

 `DCountDownLatch` provides an implementation similar to Java's `CountDownLatch`.

+`DCounter` provides a counter that is a bit simpler than `DAtomicLong` but with better performance.
+The current implementation utilizes GemFire's Delta interface in order to distribute updates to the value instead of the actual value.
+This approach avoids the need to ensure write ordering (always a problem when updates are being generated across a distributed system).

-Note that any methods which can wait (and block) will automatically be retried if the server they are connected to crashes or stops.
-If the particular method semantics also provide a timeout, the timeout will be restarted.
+> Note that any methods which can wait (and block) will automatically be retried if the server they
+> are connected to crashes or stops.
+If the particular method semantics also provide a timeout, the
+> timeout will be restarted.

 ### Developing and Deploying